 Once collated, the evidence will be reviewed remotely by UKAS and discussed with the CAB’s relevant technical and quality staff during pre-arranged Q&A sessions.
 UKAS’ preferred platform is Microsoft Teams, but other web-conferencing solutions can be used where these are accessible by UKAS.
 Although this approach can fragment the assessment process, the overall time and resources devoted by UKAS and CABs should remain similar.
 Many CABs may indeed find the staggered approach of remote assessments is less intrusive and allows them to carry on with their day-to-day work while UKAS remotely reviews documents and records.

 Inevitably, introducing any programme much sooner than originally anticipated proved challenging for both CABs and UKAS, but overall the experience has been a very positive one.
 By working closely with accredited organisations and taking their feedback on board, UKAS has been ironing out any creases, and introduced ongoing refinements to improve the effectiveness and experience of remote assessments for all.

 The Future and Returning to On-Site Assessment

 What has become clear over recent months is that remote assessment is, in many cases, an effective tool for UKAS to confirm the ongoing competence and compliance of our customers.
 That said, there is a place for on-site assessment which in certain circumstances is the most effective and efficient approach.
-Therefore, UKAS is developing a risk evaluation approach to allow us to consider the risk presented by the CAB and design our assessment approach accordingly, varying the use of remote assessment and frequency of on-site assessment dependant on risk.
-This approach is planned to be trialled within a couple of areas of our business over 2021 prior to wider rollout in the future.
+Therefore, UKAS is developing a risk evaluation approach to allow us to consider the risk presented by the CAB and design our assessment approach accordingly, varying the use of remote assessment and frequency of on-site assessment dependent on risk.
+This approach is planned to be trialed within a couple of areas of our business over 2021 prior to wider rollout in the future.